Kiawah Island Facts

-Would you believe that tiny Kiawah Island possesses multiple types of environments?
+- Firstly, the tiny but quite magnificent Kiawah Island possesses multiple types of environments.
 The island virtually forms a rather remarkable geological, biological, and botanical sampler.

-The island primarily gets used as a resort area, with numerous gated beaches and golf courses.
-Such incredible beauty and people use it as a playground.
-The number of permanent inhabitants hovers around 1,600.
+- Further, the impressive island primarily serves as as a resort area.
+This includes numerous gated beaches and golf courses.
+But the number of permanent inhabitants hovers at only around 1,600.

-Narrow but beautiful beaches also line the edges of the highly elongated island.
+Further, narrow but beautiful beaches also line the edges of the highly elongated island.
+Yet Nature did not stop there.
 Numerous small areas of marsh also appear on this marvelous site.

-A relatively small but still dense area of forest occupies the approximate center of the island and has been named a protected area.
+Also, a relatively small but still dense area of forest occupies the approximate center of the island.
+Officials named this a protected area.
 While comparatively small, this forest still supports a relatively prosperous ecosystem.

-Bald eagles and bobcats remain among the animals found within the confines of this protected zone.
+Finally, Bald Eagles and bobcats remain among the animals found within the confines of this protected zone.